iSRIDHARRAO/MlForGood/README.md

 - Integrated 10+ tools to automate everything from development to production
 - The Website is designed in such a way it is very user-friendly and simple to navigate
 - The predictions are almost correct.
-- We  implemented the project in 3 days before the deadline of the Hackathon

 ## What we learned